 - Keep each room in each layer.
 It will help a lot in future.

 - Add human beings.
 Scale them down – Where do you get these for free?
 Yes you might already have an idea: Open ArchiVIZ Pack

 - Add birds to the sky – I used our free flying birds PNG with transparent background graphic pack download for this

 - Create hierarchy.
 Play with the opacity and sizes.
 Usually, total opaque human figures break the attention over unnecessary details.
 Keep the opacity medium to low in order to focus on the designed spaces.

 Now, your sectional drawing it totally ready to convince everyone!

 Does it look like a tedious line drawing?
-Surely not.
+Surely not!
 The more you practice; the quality of your brushstrokes will improve and take a lot less time.
-As mentioned we used a quite simple design here to go with you through the steps but we hope that you can use the workflow ideas to create an awsesome architectural section in your next project within a limited time frame as well!
+As mentioned we used a quite simple design here to go with you through the steps but we hope that you can use the workflow ideas to create an awsesome architectural section drawings with a simple Sketchup Model in your next project within a limited time frame as well!

 So from now on you don’t produce building sections, create artworks!